Festive Happenings for Your Holiday Getaway

 Asheville is well known for extravagant Christmas celebrations at Biltmore and sweet gingerbread displays at The Omni Grove Park Inn, but the season also offers many holiday events and tours for the whole family.
 Here's just a sampling to get you started:

-Now in it's second season is Winter Lights at The North Carolina Arboretum is one of the newest holiday traditions in Asheville.
+In it's second season is Winter Lights at The North Carolina Arboretum is one of the newest holiday traditions in Asheville.
 From from mid-November through December, nearly 500,000 LED lights enhance the natural beauty of the gardens, thanks to the talents of a former designer at Walt Disney World®.
 Advance tickets are a must for this one.

 Children of all ages will believe in the magic of Christmas after a ride on The Polar Express on the Great Smoky Mountains Railroad.
 Faces light up as the train arrives at the North Pole to pick up Santa.
 Along the way, enjoy music, cocoa, singing and storytelling.
 And, take home your own silver sleigh bell!
 Trips begin in early November.